BirdeeHub/nixCats-nvim/CONTRIBUTING.md

 The kickstart-nvim template should remain as is until someone comes up with a better way to explain the lazy wrapper other than "grep for this and read about the 10 places its different"

+- tests:

+I plan to add tests for utils.catsWithDefault under conditions of multiple merges.

+I plan to do this in a separate internal flake so as to not add a dependency to the main one.

+I will slowly add more after I do that and would love test contributions once I have a clear place for people to put them.

+---

+Any other contributions and fixes are also welcome!

+The core of the code for nixCats is in the utils and builder directories, and the READMEs within should help explain things somewhat.

+Thank you!!!